billfromannarbor/historyquiz/specification.md

 The user's score should be displayed prominently at the top of the screen.

-Implementation:
+## Implementation:
-The game is a simple HTML/CSS/JavaScript game that runs in the browser.
+The game is meant to be played on a phone.
+The game should be a simple HTML/CSS/JavaScript game that runs in the browser.

-Game Style:
+## Game Style:
 The colors should be base on the colors of the historical segment that the questions are about.
 Each segment has an accompanying image that can be used to determine the colors.
 Because of this, Each scene has a different color scheme.

 The game should have a nice responsive design that works on desktop, tablet, and mobile devices.
 The game should be playable on a phone.

-Deployment:
+## Deployment:
 We are going to host this site on github pages so only static content is allowed.

-Testing:
+## Testing:
 We are going to test the game using manual testing, but may want to build an automated test suite in the future.

-Randomization:
+## Randomization:
 The questions should be presented in a random order.
 The answers should be presented in a random order.
 For the questions that ask the player to put events in order, the answers should be presented in a random order.

 ## StoryPremise: The Time-Locked Cat